cargurus/transmish/README.md

 lacking in CSS, but rather focus on common behaviors in UIs.

+## Installation

 ## Usage

-1. (TODO) run `npm install schwifty` or `yarn add schwifty`.
+0. (TODO) run `npm install schwifty` or `yarn add schwifty`.
-2. View documentation by running `yarn storybook` from the project root.
-The Storybook documentation should open in a new browser window.
+1. For now you can install `schwifty` directly from source control with this command:
+	`yarn add schwifty@git@code.cargurus.com:ischwartz/schwifty.git`
+	If you need specify a specific branch add it to the end `yarn add schwifty@git@code.cargurus.com:ischwartz/schwifty.git#my-branch`.

 ### Development

 1. Install all dependencies with `yarn install`.
 2. Run `yarn build` to check types and compile the code to JavaScript and `*.d.ts` files.
 3. Run tests with `yarn test`.
 To generate a coverage report run `yarn test --coverage`.
 Code in this repo should have close to 100% coverage.
+4. View documentation by running `yarn storybook` from the project root.
+	The Storybook documentation should open in a new browser window.